cmendez20/notes/topics/css.md

 It's us who within our own css styles take away the responsiveness.
 Anytime we run into an issue, it's us that did something in CSS that took away its responsiveness.

+Therefore, to keep content responsive, never use fixed-widths.
+Consider using percentages for widths instead.

 ## Fluid Layout

 - instead of fixed-width pixels, use percentage-based values with min and max properties to create a flexible foundation